americanexpress/unify-flowret/readme.md

 }
 ```

-Flowret also writes out the process info file.
-The format and contents of this file is the same as that
-of the audit log file.
-This file is written after each step / route is executed

 In addition to the audit logs being generated, Flowret also does logging to console.

 Below are the audit log documents created (assuming that we are persisting to the file system):